 Futch, who had an extensive criminal record, was convicted of first-degree murder by an all-white jury on July 27, and sentenced to death on January 16, 1976.
 His was Allegheny County’s first death sentence imposed after the passage of the state’s new, post-Furman death penalty statute.

 Futch’s original conviction was overturned on November 24, 1976, due to the court’s failure to allow race-related questions of prospective jurors during jury selection (Commonwealth v.
 Futch, 469 Pa.
 422, 1976) and a retrial was ordered.

-After being ruled incompetent to stand trial, Futch was sent to Farview State Hospital for observation.
-While there, he and another inmate, Russell Shoats, used smuggled weapons to escape.
+After being ruled incompetent to stand trial, Futch was sent to Farview State Hospital, embroiled in controversy related to the mistreatment of prisoners, for observation.
+While there, he and another inmate, Russell Shoatz (also Shoats), a Black Panther Party member and self-described political prisoner, used smuggled weapons to escape.
 They were apprehended two days later, March 4, 1980, after a shootout with police.

 Once his retrial was allowed to proceed, Futch argued again that the jury selection process was racially tainted.
 The trial court agreed that he had made a prima facie case for that claim, which prevented the case from going to the jury.
 The state appealed and the Pennsylvania Supreme Court ruled that the evidence was insufficient to conclude that impermissible racial bias had occurred (Commonwealth v.
 Futch, 492 Pa.
 359, 1981).